I've split the reviews into the different areas of Cope output:

 This follow-up to the experimental disaster Queen Elizabeth is surprisingly easy to listen to.
 It's more rhythmic and less annoying.
 However, don't get your hopes up, because that's not saying much!

 Experimental album consisting of a single 70 minute "chant."
 Imagine Queen Elizabeth slowed down to 1/10 the speed...
-I think this is my least favorite Cope album!
+This is my least favorite Cope album!

 At last: a rarities compilation!
 The sound quality is a little rough on some of the songs, but there are a few real gems here: my picks are "Propheteering", "Mighty Carl Jung", "Oh Yeah, but Never Like This Before".
 Very nice!